Suyash Kumar

 Teaching and Beyond

-I currently have two quarters of experience as a teaching assistant in the Department of Astronomy and Astrophysics at the University of Chicago.
+I have four quarters of experience as a teaching assistant in the Department of Astronomy and Astrophysics at the University of Chicago.
 I have had several experiences in informal teaching before, most notably being involved in a departmental club at UCLA meant to train undergraduates for research opportunities in physics.
 I believe in learning from my students just as much as they would like to learn from me - I am always looking for ways to better reach my audience, and make my discussions a safe, welcoming, and engaging space.